Hala-ibu/Bunny-and-Bloom-/README.md

 - Connect **backend to frontend** with **FlightPHP and AJAX**.
 - Implement **CRUD operations** for all entities.
 - Add **authentication and role-based access**.
+---

+## Project Overview
+Bunny & Bloom is a website for a coffee shop.
+This single-page web application (SPA) provides users with a clean, responsive interface to explore the café's offerings, services, and more.

+## Pages and Features

+### Homepage
+- The first page of the website.
+- Displays:
+  - **Services**: What Bunny & Bloom offers.
+  - **Reviews**: Customer feedback and testimonials.
+  - **Location**: Map and address of the café.
+- Includes a **button to navigate to the Menu** page.
+- Other pages are accessible via the **navbar**.

+### Blog
+- Contains news and updates related to the café.

+### About
+- Provides a general explanation of the website and the café.

+### User Pages
+- **Login & Registration**: Allow users to sign in and create an account.
+- **Profile**: A personal page for each user to view and manage their information.

+### Admin Page
+- Accessible only to admins.
+- Manages **five entities**:
+  - Users
+  - Products
+  - Orders
+  - Reviews
+  - Inventory

+---